-ISHR will provide support and advocacy accompaniment to support defenders to engage (in-person and/or remotely) with key advocacy opportunities during the 53rd session (June 2023) and the 54th session (September 2023) of the UN Human Rights Council.
+ISHR will provide support and advocacy accompaniment to support defenders to engage (in-person and/or remotely) with key advocacy opportunities during the 56th session (June 2024) and the 57th session (September 2024) of the UN Human Rights Council.
 Such opportunities include (please note that this list is neither exclusive nor exhaustive, the calendar is subject to change, you can check updates here):

-Reports by key Special Procedures mandates (UN experts) in the area of human rights defenders, including on the protection against violence and discrimination based on sexual orientation and gender identity; freedom of peaceful assembly and of association; violence against women and girls, its causes and consequences; on the issue of human rights and transnational corporations and other business enterprises (HRC53) and truth, justice, reparation and guarantees of non-recurrence (HRC54)

-- Discussion of human rights situations and reports by experts on the situation of human rights in Eritrea, Sudan, Belarus, and on ongoing independent, international commission of inquiry on the Occupied Palestinian Territory, International Independent Expert Mechanism to Advance Racial Justice and Equality in Law Enforcement - Discussion of human rights situations and reports or oral updates by the High Commissioner for Human Rights on the situation of human rights in Myanmar - Annual debates and resolutions on the human rights of women, the adverse impacts of climate change on human rights (HRC53) and the right of indigeneous people (HRC54) - Upcoming periodic reviews of UN Treaty Bodies or follow up and/or inputs to General Comments and/or prospects for requests for urgent action, individual communications or inquiries (depending on the dates, relevance to the candidates topics, this might be part of a long-term advocacy plan)
+- Reports by key Special Procedures mandates in the area of human rights defenders, including: the protection against violence and discrimination based on sexual orientation and gender identity; the freedom of peaceful assembly and of association; the issue of human rights and transnational corporations and other business enterprises; contemporary forms of racism, racial discrimination, xenophobia and related intolerance (HRC56) and the human rights to safe drinking water and sanitation (HRC57). - Discussion of human rights situations and reports by experts such as: the ongoing Independent International Commission of Inquiry on the Occupied Palestinian Territory, including East Jerusalem, and Israel; the Working Group on discrimination against women and girls; and the Special Rapporteur on the human rights of migrants. - Discussion of human rights situations and reports or oral updates by the High Commissioner for Human Rights on the situation of human rights in Venezuela (HRC56). - Annual debates and resolutions on the human rights of women, the adverse impact of climate change on human rights (HRC56), the rights of Indigenous Peoples and the right to development (HRC57). - Upcoming periodic reviews of UN Treaty Bodies or follow up and/or inputs to General Comments and/or prospects for requests for urgent action, individual communications or inquiries (depending on the dates, relevance to the candidates topics, this might be part of a long-term advocacy plan).